Nenets: Nenets activism

 The Voice of the Tundra project is being celebrated as it symbolizes a return of politics to Russia's Indigenous peoples.
 Specifically, a reindeer herder by the name of Eiko Serotetto is being heralded as the main activist generating the change.
 Serotetto is not someone who has had a traditional background or education.
 However, in 2016, he demonstrated that this would not weigh him down when he began to take action in the aftermath of the anthrax epidemic.
 Serotetto posted a petition on social media that asked for attention to be brought to the Indigenous peoples and their reindeers.
 Serotetto requested protection of Indigenous habitats, reindeer, and rights.
 This petition brought attention to the Russian officials who were not addressing the "real life of the tundra and Indigenous people".
 Later, Serotetto's most impactful petition was made when he advocated for the boycott of Russian oil and gas.

 Although there are many Nenets people who are against the industrial development going on in the Yamal peninsula such as the activists aforementioned, there are also many who are in support of the developments.
 Those who are in favour of the developments highlight the economic benefits that they are able to receive.
 In a research study conducted in the area, one villager reported that they were able to coexist with the industries through social agreements, voluntary giving, and compensation for damages.

 Some argue that this variance in support for the industrial companies from the Nenets people lies in factors such as active leadership from community leaders.
 This reasoning can be seen as falling similarly in line with what the Voice of the Tundra was fighting for, as it can be seen that proper Indigenous leadership and involvement can lead to higher satisfaction among the Nenets people.

 Genetics

-Nenets men typically carry the haplogroup N. 57.4 percent of them belong to the subclade N1b-P43 and 40.5 percent have the subclade N1c.
-Autosomally Nenets' ancestry can be modelled to be 79 percent Nganasan-like.
+Nenets men typically carry the haplogroup N. 57.4% of them belong to the subclade N1b-P43 and 40.5% have the subclade N1c.
+An older study found a minority of R1a (m17) and R1-m173 Lineages, perhaps reflecting southern admixtures.
+Autosomally Nenets' ancestry can be modelled to be 79% Nganasan-like.